Albert0i/MoreOnQueryingChinese/README.md

 The idea is simple:
 1. To remove unnecessary punctuation symbol and stop words;
-2. Split the sentence in tokens;
+2. Split the sentence in words, every word is a token;
 3. Add each token to Sorted Set;
 4. Use join to find out the matched keys.
 ```